TakeLab/podium/docs/source/walkthrough.rst

 Podium datasets come in three flavors:

 - **Built-in datasets**: Podium contains data load and download functionality for some commonly used datasets in separate classes.
 See how to load built-in datasets here: :ref:`builtin-loading`.
-- **Tabular datasets**: Podium allows you to load datasets in standardized format through :class:`podium.TabularDataset` and :class:`podium.arrow.ArrowTabularDataset` classes.
+- **Tabular datasets**: Podium allows you to load datasets in standardized format through :class:`podium.TabularDataset` and :class:`podium.datasets.arrow.DiskBackedDataset` classes.
 See how to load tabular datasets here: :ref:`custom-loading`.

   - Regular tabular datasets are memory-backed, while the arrow version is disk-backed.
 - **HuggingFace datasets**: Podium wraps the popular `huggingface/datasets <https://github.com/huggingface/datasets>`__ library and allows you to convert every 🤗 dataset to a Podium dataset.
 See how to load 🤗 datasets here: :ref:`hf-loading`.